 This initiative supports seven apartment-based substance use disorder treatment residential programs across the State that serve a minimum of eight families concurrently, meeting the requirements of the specified target populations, for up to 12 months (extensions must be approved in writing from the Division) to be followed with six (6) months of outpatient aftercare.
 Each program has a multi-disciplinary staff hired by or contracted with the LME/MCO contract affiliate including a job readiness specialist to assist women with pre-employment preparation, job development and job retention.
-The seven programs are with the following LME/MCOs: Cardinal Innovations Healthcare Solutions (Mecklenburg and Orange counties), Sandhills Center for MH/DD/SAS (Johnston and Moore counties), Trillium Health Resources (Pitt County), and Alliance Behavioral Healthcare (Durham and Wake counties).
+The seven programs are with the following LME/MCOs: Sandhills Center for MH/DD/SAS (Johnston and Moore counties), Trillium Health Resources (Pitt County), and Alliance Health (Mecklenburg, Orange, Durham and Wake counties).